mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 - No need of a separate regstry for the images.
 - Self-contained, but not completely isolated: still OS libraries are used.
 - No integration with Kubernetes; that's only possible with Docker

+### 2.13 Running in the Cloud

+MLflow is written by [Databricks](https://databricks.com/); hence, it has full support for deployment at Databricks.

+In summary, these are the options we have for running our pipelines in the cloud:

+- If we have Databricks enterprise, we can just add the option `-b` to the `mlflow run` command.
+More details: [Run MLflow Projects on Databricks](https://docs.databricks.com/applications/mlflow/projects.html#run-mlflow-projects-on-databricks).
+- We can upload the code to a repo, generate an AWS compute instance, clone the repo there and run it on the cloud.
+This is the manual way.
+- We can use hydra lanchers.
+These can distirbute the work in different cores, computers, clusters, etc. Hydra is very powerful, but not covered here.
+- Use Kubernetes with Kubeflow.